-- a.
-Institutions do not appoint as External Examiners anyone in the following categories or circumstances: - i) A member of a governing body or committee of the appointing institution or one of its collaborative partners, or a current employee of the appointing institution or one of its collaborative partners - ii) Anyone with a close professional, contractual or personal relationship with a member of staff, student or practice learning partner directly involved with the programme of study - iii) Anyone who is, or knows they will be, in a position to influence significantly the future of students on the programme of study - iv) Anyone significantly involved in recent or current substantive collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the programme(s) or modules in question - v) Former staff or students of the institution unless a period of five years has elapsed and all students taught by or with the External Examiner have completed their programme(s) - vi) A reciprocal arrangement involving cognate programmes at another institution - vii) The succession of an External Examiner by a colleague from the examiner's home department and institution - viii) The appointment of more than one External Examiner from the same department of the same institution.
+- b.
+Institutions do not appoint as External Examiners anyone in the following categories or circumstances: - i) A member of a governing body or committee of the appointing institution or one of its collaborative partners, or a current employee of the appointing institution or one of its collaborative partners - ii) Anyone with a close professional, contractual or personal relationship with a member of staff or student involved with the programme of study - iii) Anyone required to assess colleagues who are recruited as students to the programme of study - iv) Anyone who is, or knows they will be, in a position to influence significantly the future of students on the programme of study - v) Anyone significantly involved in recent or current substantive collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the programme(s) or modules in question - vi) Former staff or students of the institution unless a period of five years has elapsed and all students taught by or with the External Examiner have completed their programme(s)

+- vii) A reciprocal arrangement involving cognate programmes at another institution - viii) The succession of an External Examiner by a colleague from the examiner's home department and institution - ix) The appointment of more than one External Examiner from the same department of the same institution.